chasoliveira/employee-management-system/README.md

 ## Frontend

-The frontend is a React application that uses TypeScript.
+The frontend is a React application that uses TypeScript, through the use of the `vite` to build the project.
 To run the frontend, you will need to have Node.js installed on your machine.

-The frontend was created using React with TypeScript, through the use of the `vite` to build the project.
 - The `axios` was not used, instead a service was create to make the requests to the API.
+Since the project is small, it is easier to maintain the requests in one place.
-- The `react-router-dom` was used to handle the routes.
+- The `react-router-dom` was used to handle the routes. and the `react-router-guard` was not used to handle the routes protection due to the requirements of the project.
-- The `react-hook-form` was used to handle the forms.
+- The `react-hook-form` was used to handle the forms, along with the `yup` to validate the forms.
 - The `material-ui` was used to style the components.
-- the `yup` was used to validate the forms.

-The folder structure was created thinking about the nature of react, of being a build block system, so the components are organized in folders that denote it nature, like persnalized hooks are inside of the `hooks` fodler, and the pages are organized in the `pages` folder.
+The folder structure was created thinking about the nature of react of being a build block system, so the components are organized in folders that denote it nature, like app hooks are inside of the `hooks` folder, and the pages are organized in the `pages` folder.
 The `services` folder contains the services that are used to make the requests to the API.

 Also, to run locally make sure to configure the target api in the vite.config.ts file with the url and port correctly.